Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Columbia, South Carolina Ranked
+Top Grease Trap Cleaning Companies in Columbia, South Carolina Ranked

 For any restaurant, cafeteria, or food service establishment (FSE) in Columbia, managing fats, oils, and grease (FOG) is a critical operational and regulatory requirement.
 Proper grease interceptor maintenance is not just about avoiding clogs; it's a mandatory part of local sewer ordinances designed to protect the city's infrastructure from costly blockages and sanitary sewer overflows.
 The City of Columbia Water enforces specific engineering regulations that mandate regular cleaning, detailed record-keeping, and proper sizing of grease control devices.
 Establishing a consistent, professional maintenance schedule for your grease trap or interceptor is the most effective way to ensure compliance, avoid significant fines, and prevent disruptive-and expensive-emergency situations.